lk-learner/Databricks-14-Days-Challenge-2/Day 13/readme.md

 Architecture Diagram: Create a visual map showing the flow from Source → Bronze → Silver → Gold → MLflow → Serving.

-Pipeline Documentation: Document the "How" and "Why"—e.g., "Data is ingested from S3 every 4 hours using Auto Loader."
+Pipeline Documentation: Document the "How" and "Why".
+For example "Data is ingested from S3 every 4 hours using Auto Loader."

 Retraining Strategy: Define the criteria for when a model is no longer accurate and needs to be updated.